neurobioinfo/miRNA_workflow/README.md

+## miRNA workflow

-This workflow is an adaptation to run the miRNA pipeline developed by
+This workflow is an adaptation to run the miRNA pipeline developed by Pratibha Potla for Dr. Amanda Ali (MAR-13-2020):

+# How to run this workflow

-1) Setting up the environment
+# 1) Setting up the environment

 A) If you're running the pipeline in your computer or server, install or load the dependecies:
 	bcl2fastq, gcc/9.3.0, samtools/1.13, bowtie/1.3.0, bedtools/2.29.2, python3.8, cutadapt-3.4